metosfc/ncdfchecker/CONFIG_FORMAT.md

 has a leadtime of 24.

-To indicate that a particular field is output in monthly or yearly intervals, then "month" or "year" must be specified in the "required_intervals" entry:
+To indicate that a particular field is output in monthly or yearly intervals, then "month" or "years" must be specified in the "required_intervals" entry:

 **Example**: "sos" : { "required_intervals" : { "leadtime" : "month" } }